Governed ability

 Does the log include the actual data agents sent?

-No. It records each row's ability name, status, acting user id and login, the argument keys, and the timestamp, but never argument values or network addresses.
+No. Get activity log records each row's ability name, status, acting user id and login, the argument keys, a short detail note of the identifiers each call touched, and the timestamp, but never free-text argument content or network addresses.

 Who can read the log?